-1. Why are human beings who look so different from each other in terms of size, colour and looks said to belong to the same species?
+1. Why are human beings who look so different from each other in terms of size, color and looks said to belong to the same species?

-While human beings vary widely in size, color, and appearance, human beings 'genetic makeup is similar.
+While human beings vary widely in size, color and appearance, their genetic makeup is similar.
 The variations in size, color and appearance are the result of these characteristics different levels of expression.
 However, human beings have the same organization at the genetic level.
 Therefore they all belong to the same species.